On this page

 3. To address violations of the Honor Code and Community Standards.

 Wheaton College assumes that students are adults and responsible for their own conduct.
 The fact that the College takes proactive steps to address violations, actions, or activities that may pose a risk to the well-being of the community does not absolve students from taking responsibility for their own behavior.
-As such, students and student organizations, teams, and groups who breach the trust and values of the Honor Code shall be held accountable for their actions.
-This document, known as the Community Standards, defines the rights and responsibilities of students and provides a process for responding to allegations of student misconduct in a way that accords with the values of the College.
+As such, students and Student Organizations, teams, and groups who breach the trust and values of the Honor Code shall be held accountable for their actions.
+This document, known as the Community Standards, defines the rights and responsibilities of students and provides a process for responding to allegations of student misconduct in a way that accords with the values of the College (the “Student Conduct Process”).

 III.
 JURISDICTION

-1. Each student shall be responsible for their conduct from the time of admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
+1. Each student shall be responsible for their conduct from the time of admission through the actual awarding of a degree, or moving out of College-sponsored housing after graduation, whichever comes last, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).

 3. Each Student Organization may be held responsible for the conduct of any of its members or guests in addition to any sanctions received by any student members in their individual capacity.

-5. While the College does not regularly monitor the language and/or actions of students on public social media platforms, the College may hold students accountable for use of social media that violates the Community Standards, law or College Policy.
-Examples of such conduct include but is not limited to harassing and threatening behavior.
+4. While the College does not regularly monitor the language and/or actions of students on public social media platforms, the College may hold students accountable for use of social media that violates the Community Standards, College Policy, and/or the law.
+Examples of such conduct include but are not limited to harassing and threatening behavior.

-1. Student Conduct proceedings may be initiated against a student or student organization charged with conduct that potentially violates both the criminal law and community standards (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
+5. Student Conduct proceedings may be initiated against a student or Student Organization charged with conduct that potentially violates both the criminal law and Community Standards (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil litigation or criminal arrest and prosecution.
 Proceedings under the Community Standards may be carried out prior to or simultaneously with civil or criminal proceedings at the discretion of the Procedural Coordinator, or designee.
 The College cooperates with law enforcement, or other agencies, in the enforcement of laws on campus and in regards to its students.
 This includes providing information requested by subpoena or as otherwise permitted by law.
-Determinations made or sanctions imposed under the Community Standards shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of college rules were dismissed, reduced, or resolved in favor of or against the criminal law defendant.
+Determinations made or sanctions imposed under the Community Standards shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of College rules were dismissed, reduced, or resolved in favor of or against the criminal law defendant.

-2. Sexual and Gender-based Misconduct, including but not limited to, sexual assault, dating violence, domestic violence, stalking, and sexual harassment are prohibited under the College’s Sexual and Gender-Based Misconduct Policies and will be responded to via the policies found here
+6. Sexual and Gender-based Misconduct, including but not limited to, sexual assault, dating violence, domestic violence, stalking, and sexual harassment are prohibited under the College’s Sexual and Gender-Based Misconduct Policies and will be responded to via the policies found here.

-7. Students and Student Organizations are responsible for the conduct of their guests and should be with guests at all times.
-Guests may be removed from the College at the discretion of Campus Safety and the Dean of Students..
+11. Students and Student Organizations are responsible for the conduct of their guests and should be with guests at all times.
+Guests may be removed from the College at the discretion of Campus Safety and the Dean of Students.

-9. Student Groups and Organizationsmay be held accountable under the Community Standards for the Student Organization’s misconduct and/or for the misconduct of any one or more of its leaders, members, guests, or other representatives.
+12. Students and Student Organizations may be held accountable under the Community Standards for the Student Organization’s misconduct and/or for the misconduct of any one or more of its leaders, members, guests, or other representatives.

-10. Student Groups and Organizations are prohibited from conducting their own disciplinary proceedings prior to resolution of alleged violations of the Community Standards.
+13. Students and Student Organizations are prohibited from conducting their own disciplinary proceedings prior to resolution of alleged violations of the Community Standards.

-13. Inter-departmental Notification: As permitted by the Family Educational Rights and Privacy Act (FERPA), the Procedural Coordinator, or designee may notify other College officials with a legitimate educational interest.
-Therefore, the Procedural Coordinator, or designee may notify other offices and departments, including but not limited to, Athletics, SAIL, Academic Advising, and Global Education in situations with potential impact on a student’s ability to participate in activities sponsored by these offices and/or continue their education at Wheaton College.
+16. Inter-departmental Notification: As permitted by the Family Educational Rights and Privacy Act (FERPA), the Procedural Coordinator, or designee may notify other College officials and/or College offices and departments (including but not limited to Athletics, SAIL, Academic Advising, and Global Education) with a legitimate educational interest of situations with potential impact on a student’s ability to participate in activities sponsored by these offices and/or continue their education at Wheaton College.

 IV.
 DEFINITIONS

 Advisor.
 Any person who accompanies a respondent or complainant, for the limited purpose of providing support and guidance.
-An advisor of your choice may not directly address the Conduct Officer or Appellate Officer, question witnesses, or otherwise actively participate in the Community Standards process.
+An advisor of your choice may not directly address the Conduct Officer, College Hearing Board, or Appellate Officer, question witnesses, or otherwise actively participate in the Student Conduct Process.
 An advisor cannot be a complainant, respondent, witness, or other party involved in the case being discussed.
 Typically, requests to change proposed meetings to accommodate an Advisor’s schedule will not be considered.

 Appellate Officer.
-The Vice President of Student Affairs, or designee.
+The Vice President for Student Affairs, or designee.

 Business Day.
 Any day, Monday through Friday, when the College is open.